Peter-Kahl/The-Newborns-First-Cry-as-Epistemic-Claim-and-Foundation-of-Psychological-Development/README.md

 ## Publisher & Licence

-First published in London by Lex et Ratio Ltd, 4 October 2025.
+First published in London by Lex et Ratio Ltd, 2025-10-04.

 © 2025 Lex et Ratio Ltd. Licensed under Creative Commons BY-NC-ND 4.0.\
 You may share this work for non-commercial purposes with attribution and without modification.\